MikeHannon/DjangoDeployment/readme.md

 >cd {{projectName}}
 >sudo vim settings.py
 ```
-Change your databases to look like below:
+Change your the databases section in settings.py to look like below:

 ```bash
 DATABASES = {